The Cleveland Museum of Art

 Description

-In Greek mythology, a siren is a half-bird, half-woman creature who lured sailors to destruction by the sweetness of her song.
-The most famous sirens appear in the ancient Greek epic the Odyssey.
-The goddess of magic, Circe, warns the hero Odysseus to be wary of sirens “who beguile all mortals, any who comes their way,” and lure them to their deaths.
-This vessel in the shape of a siren likely held valuable perfumed oil.
-Its small mouth limited spillage, and a string attached to the loop on its back allowed it to hang or to hold a stopper.
-In the Middle Ages, sirens served as a moral warning—those who allow themselves to indulge in worldly pleasures are vulnerable to evil consequences.
+A half-bird, half-woman creature, a siren lured sailors to death by the sweetness of her song.
+The most famous sirens appear in the ancient epic the Odyssey.
+Shaped like a siren, this vessel likely held valuable perfumed oil.
+Its small mouth limited spillage, and a string attached to the loops on its back allowed it to hand or hold a stopper.

 • Medieval Monsters: Terrors, Aliens, Wonders.
 The Cleveland Museum of Art, Cleveland, OH (July 7-October 6, 2019).